ChannelApe/docker-aws-s3-sync/README.md

 * `-e MAX_CONCURRENT_REQUESTS=<MAX_CONCURRENT_REQUESTS>`: The maximum number of concurrent requests.
 * `-e MULTIPART_THRESHOLD=<THRESHOLD>`: The size threshold the CLI uses for multipart transfers of individual files.
 * `-e MULTIPART_CHUNKSIZE=<CHUNKSIZE>`: When using multipart transfers, this is the chunk size that the CLI uses for multipart transfers of individual files.
+* `-e MAX_BANDWIDTH=<CHUNKSIZE>`: When using multipart transfers, this is the chunk size that the CLI uses for multipart transfers of individual files.
 * `-v /path/to/backup:/data:ro`: mount target local folder to container's data folder.
 Content of this folder will be synced with S3 bucket.

 ### Optional parameters: